Antipurity/webenv/docs/AGENTS.md

 If "integrated with anything, can represent anything, can learn anything, and is as efficient as it can be" is not enough for your conception of AGI, then you are probably overthinking it.
 Get a bigger computer, implement your conception, work out the kinks and redundancies, and you will probably arrive at equivalent functionality.

-Yes, get a bigger supercomputer.
+Yes, get a bigger supercomputer, in addition to an AGI-as-a-service platform.

 If only I was more powerful.